As NCAA and Olympics start paying athletes, what happens to the amateur ideal?

 For the record, many countries pay winning athletes through their individual Olympic committees.
 The U.S. Olympic & Paralympic Committee (USOPC) pays winners $37,500 for gold, $22,500 for silver, and $15,000 for bronze.
 For the Tokyo Olympics, Singapore paid its gold medal winners the sum of $737,000.
 And, historians agree, in the past some Olympians were paid under the table.

 The money that World Athletics is awarding athletes comes directly from a $2.4 million pot that it gets from the International Olympic Committee.
-As a nonprofit organization, it puts 90% of money earned back into sport and development.
+As a nonprofit organization, World Athletics puts 90% of money earned back into sport and development.
 Not every participating athlete gets large sponsorship deals, and not everybody wins a medal.
 But all, the organization points out, add value to the competitions.

 Requests for compensation go back more than a decade.
 In 2012, U.S. track and field gold medalist Sanya Richards-Ross suggested that track and field stars should be paid and allowed to wear uniforms with more than one sponsor’s logo.
 Dwyane Wade, Hall of Fame NBA champion and Olympic gold medalist, also suggested that he and fellow basketball Olympians should be paid for their time, the tickets and jerseys sold, and overall contributions.

-“What makes the Olympics and Paralympics valuable are the athletes,” says Victoria Jackson, sports historian and associate professor of history at Arizona State University.
+“What makes the Olympics and Paralympics valuable are the athletes,” says Victoria Jackson, a sports historian and associate professor of history at Arizona State University.
 Several things are true about sport and the Olympics, Dr. Jackson says.
 First, the Olympics are a quadrennial event, which only temporarily gives some individual athletes a large platform to compete and show their prowess, despite needing to train and sacrifice in between those years.

 “I just know the sacrifices that so many Olympic and Paralympic athletes make in so many sports.
 There are people living below the poverty line who are the best in the world at what they do who are really struggling or just leaving sport because they can’t afford to stay,” Dr. Jackson says.